marijnh/Eloquent-JavaScript/10_modules.md

 of the INI file readers on NPM provide an interface style that require you to first create an object, then load the file into your object, and finally use specialized methods to get at the results.
-This type of thing is common in the object-oriented tradition, and it's just terrible.
+This type of thing is common in the object-oriented tradition, and it's terrible.
 Instead of making a single function call and moving on, you have to perform the ritual of moving your object through various states.
 And because the data is now wrapped in a specialized object